SHOREdevelopers/COVE/sites/all/modules/views_timelinejs/README.md

   value.

 * End date - See the Start date mapping above.

+  End dates are required by eras.
+If this mapping is not configured or if the field does not output dates in a valid format, then the eras will not be added to the timeline.

 * Display date - The selected field should contain a string.
 TimelineJS will display this value instead of the values of the start and end date fields.